* Lawyers make closing arguments in Goldman negligence trial

 "Is it the role of the investment bank to detect fraud?"
 Donovan said in his closing argument.
 "The answer is, 'No.' You turn to accountants for accounting questions."

-Dragon founders Jim and Janet Baker have accused Goldman Sachs Group Inc of being negligent after Lernout & Hauspie paid $580 million in stock for Dragon and then went bankrupt in the wake of an accounting scandal.
+Dragon founders Jim and Janet Baker have accused Goldman of being negligent after Lernout & Hauspie paid $580 million in stock for Dragon and then went bankrupt in the wake of an accounting scandal.

 The Bakers owned 51 percent of the company but only were able to sell a few million dollars worth of L&H stock before the company collapsed in an accounting fraud.
 The Bakers and two other early Dragon employees are seeking several hundred million dollars in damages.
 The jury could begin deliberations as early as Thursday afternoon.

-Donovan criticized Janet Baker, who had been Dragon's chief executive and then just chairman, for cutting Rich Wayner, Goldman's lead banker on the assignment, out of the loop.
+Donovan criticized Janet Baker, who was Dragon's chief executive, for cutting Rich Wayner, Goldman's lead banker on the assignment, out of the loop.
 She began negotiating with L&H directly and hashed out an all-stock deal on a cocktail napkin.
 Donovan said Janet Baker acted as her own investment banker and blamed Goldman for her own decisions.

 In addition, Donovan said Wayner implored Dragon to have an outside accounting firm do a deep dive into Lernout & Hauspie's financial statements.
 That advice fell on deaf ears, though, Donovan said.